RobHolme/DicomTools/readme.md

 # Installation
 Either build the solution (instructions below), or download the latest release from https://github.com/RobHolme/DicomTools/releases.

-Copy the contents of the /module folder (or extract the files from the release) to a folder named 'DicomTools' in the Powershell module path (use $env:PSModulePath to list all paths).
+Copy the contents of the /module folder (or extract the files from the downloaded release) to a folder named 'DicomTools' in the Powershell module path (use $env:PSModulePath to list all paths).

-Supports Windows Powershell 5.x and Microsoft PowerShell 7+.
+Supports Microsoft PowerShell 7+ only.
 ## Build instructions
 Install the .Net Core 3.1 SDK (https://dotnet.microsoft.com/download/visual-studio-sdks).

-Edit the SDK version in global.json (if later than 3.1.412).
+Edit the SDK version in global.json to match the build of the SDK installed.

-Run ```dotnet build --configuration Release```
+Run ```.\publish.cmd```

 # CmdLet Usage